waywardgeek/infnoise/README.md

 predictable and controlable noise, like power supply noise, and tiny 1/f noise in the multi-gigahertz range.
 Shot noise, thermal noise, EMI, cross-talk... you name it, no matter where we look, there's noise.
-Infinite noise multipliers amplify them all in parallel, and adds them together effectively in an entropy pool.
-Zener noise would be just one more source of noise in a symphony of noise sources.
+Infinite noise multipliers amplify them all in parallel, and adds them together effectively in an tiny entropy pool.
+Zener noise would be just one more source of noise in a symphony of existing noise sources, and will not enhance the resultin entropy enough to bother.

-An INM will amplify *every* source of niose until it is larger than Vsupply.
+An INM will amplify _every_ source of niose large enough to captue is amplified until it is larger than Vsupply.
 It adds them together and amplifies them in parallel.
-Every device in the signal path in the loop contributes, most of them in several ways.
-The board level version has literally hundreds of noise sources, any of which would be a fine noise source on its own.
+Every device in the signal path loop contributes.

 With N sources of noise, the output looks like: